krisajenkins/yesql/README.md

 ## Usage
 ### One File, One Query

 Create an SQL query.
-Note we can supply named parameters and a comment string:
+Note we can supply named parameters and a comment string.
+The named parameters must use underscores rather than dashes:

 ```sql
 -- Counts the users in a given country.